CongLeSolutionX/MY_GRAPHIC_ASSETS/Designing_in_general/Github_flavored_markdown_Basic_writing_and_formatting_syntax.md

 6.  **Strikethrough Syntax:** The `Syntax` column lists `~~ ~~` or `~ ~` as per your input.
 Note that `~~text~~` is standard for GitHub Flavored Markdown, while `~text~` typically is not used for strikethrough in GFM.
 The example correctly uses `~~This was mistaken text~~`.

+---

+## Footnotes

+Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].

+[^1]: My reference.
+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.

+> [!NOTE]
+> The position of a footnote in your Markdown does not influence where the footnote will be rendered.<br/>
+> You can write a footnote right after your reference to the footnote,<br/>and the footnote will still render at the bottom of the Markdown.<br/>
+> Footnotes are not supported in wikis.

 ----